deadlyvipers/dojo_rules/introduction.md

-This is a really fancy introduction
+This is a really fancy introduction.
 My favorite Code School path is JavaScript